rantaoca/neato-sdk-android/README.md

 ```

 ### Communicating with Robots
-Now that you have the robots for an authenticated user it’s time to communicate with them.
+Now that you have the robots for an authenticated user, it’s time to communicate with them.
 In the previous call you've seen how easy is to retrieve `NeatoRobot` instances for your current user.
 Those instances are ready to receive messages from your app (if the robots are online obviously).

 #### The robot status
-Before we saw how to retrieve the robots list from the NeatoUser class.
-Is a best practice to check the robot state before sending commands to it otherwise the robot maybe in the situation he cannot accepts the command and returns an error code.
+Before, we saw how to retrieve the robot list from the `NeatoUser` class.
+It is best practice to check the robot state before sending commands, otherwise the robot may be in a state that cannot accept the command and return an error code.
 To update/get the robot state do this:

 ```java
 robot.updateRobotState(new NeatoCallback<Void>(){